 Venaugh @ Venaugh.com

-Sayulita is a beach town in the so-called Riviera Nayarit which become popular among party lovers and surfers, for the number of party places, hostels and for being blessed by many amazing surfing spots all along the coast, for any levels.
+Sayulita is a beach town in the so-called Riviera Nayarit which become popular among party lovers and surfers, for the number of party places, and hostels and for being blessed by some of the best surfing spots in Mexico all along the coast, for any level.

 Families find amazing beaches in and around Sayulita where to spend precious beach time.
 In fact, not all the beaches in Sayulita are only suitable for surfing.

 Hiking trails in the surrounding mountains of the Sierra Madre offer great outdoor activities and lookouts for spectacular views over the bay.
 From Sayulita, you can also take a day trip to the popular Puerto Vallarta.